gmarpons/Crisp/README.md

       -crisp-mod -crisp-rules-file SomeHICPPrules                     \
       -analyze -basicaa hicpp_3_4_2.ll > /dev/null

-This command runs the optimization and analysis tool of LLVM, and executes an analysis pass for rule validation based on alias analysis.
-The precision of rule checkers depends on the sophistication of the alias analysis enabled. `-basicaa` enables a simple alias analysis algorithm, other options are available installing other analysis passes distributed as separated sub-projects.
+The first command is the same shown before for example file `hicpp_3_4_2.cpp`.
+The second command runs the optimization and analysis tool of LLVM, and executes an analysis pass for rule validation based on alias analysis.
+The precision of rule checkers depends on the sophistication of the alias analysis used. `-basicaa` enables a simple alias analysis algorithm.

 The command takes as input a `.ll` file generated in the previous step.